GlennSlade/Reproducibility/README.md

 # Reproducibility
 ## Project investigating the reproducibility of canopy heights derived from drone acquired structure-from-motion photogrammetry.
-Project aims to answer the research question:
+This project aims to answer the research question:
 How do wind speed and solar illumination affect the reconstruction of canopy height and prediction of aboveground biomass with structure-from-motion photogrammetry?
 We captured 61 UAV SfM surveys at the same study area under a range of wind/sun/cloud conditions over a 24-day period during 2021 and used generalised linear mixed effects models to test how the structural reconstructions varied with environmental conditions.